isabella232/azure-triggers-acr/README.md

 After setting environment variables changes can be saved by commit which will trigger this workflow for required setup.

 #### Define Trigger
 We have created sample workflow file [deploy_image](/.github/workflows/deploy_image.yml#L3) with the necessary trigger on ACR set.
-You need to update this workflow file [deploy_image](/.github/workflows/deploy_image.yml) with values for following environment variables-
+You need to update this workflow file [deploy_image](/.github/workflows/deploy_image.yml) with values for following environment variables to complete the setup.
  - RESOURCE_GROUP
  - CLUSTER_NAME